Sybit-Education/Diveni/docs/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Vote Remote
-  details: Feature 1 Description
+  details: Do an interactive planning poker with your distributed teams.
-- title: Feature 2 Title
+- title: Connect to JIRA
-  details: Feature 2 Description
+  details: Import User Stories from Jira Server or JIRA Cloud to update their Story Points.
-- title: Feature 3 Title
+- title: Open Source
-  details: Feature 3 Description
+  details: Install Diveni in your own Docker based environment.
-footer: Made by Diveni Development Team with ❤️
+footer: Made by Diveni Development Team with ❤️at Lake Constance
 ---